godot-rust/gdext/Contributing.md

 ## Unit tests

-Because most of `gdextension` interacts with the Godot engine, which is not available from the test executable, unit tests (using `cargo test` and the `#[test]` attribute) are pretty limited in scope.
+Because most of `gdext` interacts with the Godot engine, which is not available from the test executable, unit tests (using `cargo test` and the `#[test]` attribute) are pretty limited in scope.

 Because additional flags might be needed, the preferred way to run unit tests is through the `check.sh` script: